Gram Positive Pathogenesis Group

-My work focusses on Streptococcus pyogenes, the bacterium that causes tonsillitis and scarlet fever, but also invasive infections such as necrotising fasciitis, peripartum sepsis and toxic shock.
-In the developing world, S. pyogenes infections are associated with development of rheumatic fever, a major cause of valvular heart disease.
+My work focusses on Streptococcus pyogenes, the bacterium that causes tonsillitis and scarlet fever, but also invasive infections such as necrotising fasciitis, maternal sepsis, and toxic shock.
+In the developing world, S. pyogenes is associated with rheumatic fever, a major cause of valvular heart disease.
 Despite the burden of illness, there is no vaccine.

 RESEARCH THAT IMPACTS ON PUBLIC HEALTH